Ko-sometsuke

 Ko-sometsuke porcelain 古染付け was manufactured entirely to suit the tastes and sensibilities of the Japanese Tea Masters who embraced the sense of wabi-sabi – a philosophy that encourages one to appreciate the beauty of imperfection ("wabi" meaning simplicity; "sabi" meaning the beauty that comes with age and time).

-A superb and extremely rare Ming Dynasty ko-sometsuke kōro (incense burner and cover) modelled in the form of a recumbent Buddhist lion-dog with its mouth agape to exhaust smoke, decorated in underglaze cobalt blue, splashed with fukizumi (blown ink) on the body and seated atop a rectangular plinth decorated with precious lozenges
+A superb and extremely rare Ming Dynasty ko-sometsuke kōro (censer or incense burner) modelled in the form of a recumbent Buddhist lion-dog with its mouth agape to exhaust smoke, decorated in underglaze cobalt blue, splashed with fukizumi (blown ink) on the body and seated atop a rectangular plinth decorated with precious lozenges

 Jingdezhen, Jiangxi province, China